JoshuaAkpan/alx-pre_course/0x01-git/README.md

-This is a readme for the gitor the git folder
+This is the updated readme for the git folder